-Charly Palmer’s work is in private and public collections which include Atlanta Life Insurance, McDonald’s Corporation, Miller Brewing Company, the Coca Cola Company and Vanderbilt University.
+Charly Palmer’s work is in private and public collections, which include JP Morgan Chase, Microsoft, Atlanta Life Insurance, McDonald’s Corporation, Miller Brewing Company, the Coca Cola Company and Vanderbilt University.
 His previous work His Story, belonging to the estate of Maya Angelou, was auctioned by Swann Gallery in 2015.
 Palmer’s work was commissioned for the 1996 Olympics and the Atlanta Convention and Visitors Bureau.
 In 2016, he was selected to execute original artwork commemorating Fisk University’s 150th year anniversary; in 2017, he accomplished the same for Howard University.
-He completed a project with the Green Bay Packers which features art for the Lambeau Stadium.
-Palmer recently illustrated two children's books,There's A Dragon In My Closet and Mama Africa—a children’s book chronicling the life of Miriam Makeba--for which he received the 2018 Coretta Scott King/John Steptoe New Talent Award.
-Palmer remains in high demand for significant commissions.
-He currently lives and works in Atlanta, GA.

 For Palmer, there’s nothing else he could imagine himself ever doing.
 Born in Fayette, Alabama and raised in Wisconsin, Palmer completed studies in Chicago at the American Academy of Art and School of Art Institute.
 He’s taught design and illustration and painting at Spelman College.
 Palmer resides in Atlanta, GA with his wife, Karida Brown, and their two pugs, Pugsly and Blu.